Skip to main content

 (6) "Person Months" is a method of expressing effort percentage by normalizing an individual's effort percentage compared to their appointment length, which may be a partial year appointment.
 For example, an individual with a twelve month appointment devoting twenty per cent effort would be working 2.4 person months (calculated by multiplying twenty per cent times twelve months equals 2.4 person months).
 Many federal sponsors require effort commitments to be proposed in person months.

-(7) "Significant Reduction in Committed Effort" is defined as a variance greater than twenty five per cent between committed effort and anticipated actual effort.
-For example, a personal investigator with a twenty per cent effort commitment who anticipates only being able to devote ten per cent effort would have a significant reduction in committed effort, calculated by the following: (effort commitment less anticipated effort) divided by effort commitment or numerically: (twenty per cent - ten per cent) / twenty per cent equals fifty per cent reduction in effort, which is greater than twenty five per cent and may require sponsor approval prior to reducing effort.
+(7) "Significant Reduction in Committed Effort" is defined as a variance greater than twenty-five per cent between committed effort and anticipated actual effort.
+For example, a personal investigator with a twenty per cent effort commitment who anticipates only being able to devote ten per cent effort would have a significant reduction in committed effort, calculated by the following: (effort commitment less anticipated effort) divided by effort commitment or numerically: (twenty per cent - ten per cent)/twenty per cent equals fifty per cent reduction in effort, which is greater than twenty-five per cent and may require sponsor approval prior to reducing effort.

-(8) "Total Effort" is the sum of all effort expended or planned to be expended for a period of time; this includes all activities for which an individual is paid their institutional base salary.
+(8) "Total Effort" is the sum of all effort expended or planned to be expended for a period; this includes all activities for which an individual is paid their institutional base salary.
 The total effort calculation is based on the time necessary to fulfill one hundred per cent of activities for which an individual is compensated, regardless of the number of hours worked; it is not based on a forty hour work week.

 (D) Rule statement

-(1) Effort commitments are expressed in percentages or person months when proposed to the sponsor.
+(2) Effort commitments are expressed in percentages or person months when proposed to the sponsor.
 Once the proposal is awarded, those effort amounts become effort commitments that must be met within a reasonable variance (example, +/- twenty-five per cent change between committed effort and actual effort).

-(2) Key personnel, which includes the principal investigator, co-principal investigator, or other individuals named in the notice of grant award or contract, are typically required to request prior written approval from the sponsor when they anticipate a significant reduction in effort (example, a twenty-five per cent reduction in effort or a twelve week absence).
+(3) Key personnel, which includes the principal investigator, co-principal investigator, or other individuals named in the notice of grant award or contract, are typically required to request prior written approval from the sponsor when they anticipate a significant reduction in effort (example, a twenty-five per cent reduction in effort or a twelve week absence).

-(6) Time and effort certification reports must be certified by an appropriate individual.
+(7) Time and effort certification reports must be certified by an appropriate individual.

 (a) Faculty who are principal investigators may certify their effort for their own awards.